 Netflix – Best anime originals and streaming experience

 Much like Hulu, Netflix is especially great if you are someone who likes watching anime as well as TV shows and movies.
-What gives Netflix an edge over Hulu, though, is their anime originals, which are the best in the market, even when compared to those found on Crunchyroll, the only other streaming platform that releases anime originals.
+What gives Netflix an edge over Hulu, though, is its anime originals, which are the best in the market, even when compared to those found on Crunchyroll, the only other streaming platform that releases anime originals.

 Pros